ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 ----

 # Introduction
-As we all know is Ordina a company that is always looking to be ahead of change, by looking for the newest technologies to work with and seeing where these technologies can be useful.
+As we all know, Ordina is a company that is always looking to be ahead of change, by looking for the newest technologies to work with and seeing where these technologies can be useful.
 This is also one of the main objectives of my internship, investigating a new technology, investigating how fast and easy it is for non-IT users with almost no knowledge of chatbots, to set one up.

 In this case, I made a chatbot for a real estate agency.